 Jerry Bridge’s Wellington day tours are intimate, exclusive and most important, a lot of fun!
 They offer you an insiders guide to Wellington covering all the best sights and places of interest.
-Available as a half or full day tour, what makes this particular Wellington day tour so different is that it is run by the award-winning travel business entrepreneur and seasoned traveller – Jerry Bridge.
-So, if you’re looking for a tour guide who can give you an informative and entertaining trip to remember, contact us today.
+Available as a half or full day tour, what makes this particular Wellington day tour so different is that it is run by the award-winning travel business entrepreneur and seasoned traveller, Jerry Bridge.
+So, if you’re looking for a tour guide who can give you an informative and entertaining trip to remember, contact him today.

 You’ll probably find that with guided tours, the smaller the group the more you’ll get out of the experience.
 Well, with each of Jerry’s tours limited to just three visitors you couldn’t ask for a more intimate or exclusive day tour of Wellington.
 Just in case you were wondering, Wellington Day Tours is part of Jerry Bridge’s What to do in Wellington company.
 You can be sure he’ll make you feel a ‘local for the day’.

 You will be picked up from your hotel or cruise ship around 9.00am before heading off to the east of the city and the spectacular Mount Victoria lookout.
-This popular spot overlooking Wellington Harbour offers panoramic views of the city.
+This popular spot overlooking Wellington Harbour offers panoramic 360 degree views of the city.
 Mount Victoria itself was one of the locations that appeared in the first of the ‘Lord of the Rings’ trilogy.
-The director, Peter Jackson, is a local Wellingtonian too.
+The director, Peter Jackson, is also a local Wellingtonian too.

 360 views of Wellington – when we say stunning – we mean it!